AleksandarMicovic/aleks.rs.old/pages/blog/hello-world.md

 That alone was pretty sweet, but the final step was reading blog posts from files locally.
 It wouldn't matter how inefficient this had the potential of being since it was only being run once to generate the blog.
 However, I also wanted Markdown and Pygments to really spice things up, and while I could have implemented this myself, I did find a very thin wrapper called Flask-FlatPages that basically combined all of these things for me.

+So, to add onto my list of advantages, I get something that most statically-generated websites don't get:

+ * The workflow of a *proper* web framework.

 ## Code